 - International Relations and MBA (GSM QM 716 or GSM QM 717)

 - Global Development Policy (IR 702, GE 516, or either SPH BS 701 or SPH BS 703, depending on the chosen concentration).

 Students in those programs do not need to take an additional statistics course beyond the one that is required for their degree program.
 Students in other programs may satisfy the requirement in several ways:

-- Students in the IREP and IRIC program have courses available to them that fulfill the statistics requirement and also count as a class toward their degree program.
+- Students in the International Relations and Environmental Policy (IREP) program and International Relations and International Communication (IRIC) program have courses available to them that fulfill the statistics requirement and also count as a class toward their degree program.
 For students in the IREP program, GRS MA 614, GRS MA 684, GRS GE 516 or GRS GE 712 fulfill both the statistics requirement and a CEES elective.
 For IRIC students, COM CM 722, Communication Research, fulfills the statistics requirement and also counts as either a COM core class or a COM elective.

 Please note that all statistics classes must be taken for a letter grade (A-F), and any class taken at BU will be reflected in the student’s grade point average.
 Online and correspondence classes will not be accepted.
 Students must receive a passing grade in order for the course to fulfill the requirement.

-Exception: Students in the IR & Religion and Latin American Studies programs are not required to fulfill the statistics requirement.
+Exception: Students in the International Relations & Religion and Latin American Studies programs are not required to fulfill the statistics requirement.